Real Madrid news: Los Blancos injury woes continue as Isco out with hamstring strain | Goal.com

 Real Madrid injury woes continue as Isco out with hamstring strain

-Real Madrid will be without midfielder Isco after the club confirmed he had suffered a hamstring strain.
+Real Madrid will be without midfielder Isco for a spell after the club confirmed he has suffered a hamstring strain.

 The 27-year-old made his second appearance of the season as he started Saturday's 1-1 draw with Real Valladolid.